 Children losing 'Freestyle Friday' will have their name and behaviour recorded.
 In addition to having their name recorded, the reason why and the length of the sanction will also be collated.
-This information will be recorded on CPOMs and analysed by the schools Operational Behaviour Lead each term.
+This information will be recorded on CPOMs and analysed by the school's Behaviour Lead each term.
 Results are shared with staff, governors and Phase Leaders.
-The Operational Behaviour Lead and Phase Leaders will meet each term to discuss children that are causing concern and support and actions will be put in place to support them.
-Data analysis for behaviour will be shared each term with staff and governors so that a strategic approach can be taken towards improving behaviour around Oswald Road.
+Data analysis for behaviour will be discussed with Behaviour lead and Headteacher each term and shared with governors so that a strategic approach can be taken towards improving behaviour around Oswald Road.

 Children demonstrating high level inappropriate behaviour will be recorded on a high level incident report form and also on CPOMS.
 This data is also analysed.
-All incidences are thoroughly investigated by the SLT and both perpetrators and victims of any serious incidents are given pastoral support to move forward.
+All incidents are thoroughly investigated by the SLT and both perpetrators and victims of any serious incidents are given pastoral support to move forward.

 Parents are always informed about high level negative behaviour choices or persistent medium level choices.
 Low level behaviour will not be reported to parents as it is dealt with by the class teacher.
-If the child is put on Report a member of SLT will discuss this with parents.
+If the child is put on Report a member of SLT, or behaviour lead will discuss this with parents.

-Children causing concern with their persistent medium level behaviour choices will have their parents invited to school to meet with the Strategic Behavioural Lead and the Operational Pastoral Lead.
+Children causing concern with their persistent medium level behaviour choices will have their parents invited to school to meet with the Behaviour Lead.

-High Level Behaviour choices will result in a meeting with the Deputy Headteacher or Headteacher.
+High Level Behaviour choices will result in a meeting with the Deputy Headteacher or Headteacher, often joined by the Behaviour Lead.